oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     In this example, the model URI is `HousePowerNN`

+  _Sample Response:_

     The GET request returns the following:

     `"modelId": "0bf13d1f-86a6-465d-93d1-8985afd1bbdb"`

 3. After obtaining the access token and the `modelId`, you can now create a model monitoring job by sending a POST request to the deployment endpoint and by specifying the model URI.
 To create a model monitoring job, you require the `model IDs` for the models that you want to monitor.
 The request body may include a single model, or a list of up to 20 models identified by their model IDs.

-  Here is an example of a POST request to create a model monitoring job:
+  _Example of a POST request to create a model monitoring job:_

     ```
     <copy>